Domestic policy of Vladimir Putin: Environmental policy

+Religions policy

 Orthodox Christianity, Islam, Buddhism and Judaism, defined by law as Russia's traditional religions and a part of Russia's "historical heritage" enjoyed limited state support in the Putin era.
 The vast construction and restoration of churches, started in 1990s, continued under Putin, and the state allowed the teaching of religion in schools (parents are provided with a choice for their children to learn the basics of one of the traditional religions or secular ethics).
 His approach to religious policy has been characterised as one of support for religious freedoms, but also the attempt to unify different religions under the authority of the state.
 In 2012, Putin was honored in Bethlehem and a street was named after him.

 Putin regularly attends the most important services of the Russian Orthodox Church on the main Orthodox Christian holidays.
 He established a good relationship with Patriarchs of the Russian Church, the late Alexy II of Moscow and the current Kirill of Moscow.
 As President, he took an active personal part in promoting the Act of Canonical Communion with the Moscow Patriarchate, signed 17 May 2007 that restored relations between the Moscow-based Russian Orthodox Church and the Russian Orthodox Church Outside Russia after the 80-year schism.

 Putin and United Russia enjoy high electoral support in the national republics of Russia, in particular in the Muslim-majority republics of Povolzhye and the North Caucasus.

-Under Putin, the Hasidic FJCR became increasingly influential within the Jewish community, partly due to the influence of Federation-supporting businessmen mediated through their alliances with Putin, notably Lev Leviev and Roman Abramovich.Phyllis Berman Lea Goldman, (15 September 2003).
-"Cracked De Beers".
-Forbes According to the JTA, Putin is popular amongst the Russian Jewish community, who see him as a force for stability.
+Under Putin, the Hasidic FJCR became increasingly influential within the Jewish community, partly due to the influence of Federation-supporting businessmen mediated through their alliances with Putin, notably Lev Leviev and Roman Abramovich.
+According to the JTA, Putin is popular amongst the Russian Jewish community, who see him as a force for stability.
 Russia's chief rabbi, Berel Lazar, said Putin "paid great attention to the needs of our community and related to us with a deep respect."

 One of the 2020 amendments to the Constitution of Russia has a Constitutional references to God.